 As our continued effort into the wildfire smoke study, after the WE-CAN, we will have another intensive field campaign at Mt.
 Bachelor Observatory in 2019 summer.
 The focus of this campaign will be sampling aged fire smoke, in comparison to the fresh smoke sampled by the C-130 aircraft during WE-CAN.
 [UM News 2017; ABC FOX Montana news; UM News 2018; the Bozeman Daily Chronicle, NBC Montana.]

 Collaborators: WE-CAN Science Team, Bob Yokelson (U Montana), Dan Jaffe (U Washington), Qi Zhang (UC Davis)

-Custom-built PTR-TOF-MS in flight racks which will be installed into the NSF NCAR C130 research aircraft during the WE-CAN field campaign for wildfire smoke sampling.
+Custom-built PTR-TOF-MS (IONICON, Austria) in flight racks installed into the NSF NCAR C130 research aircraft during the WE-CAN field campaign for wildfire smoke sampling.

 Permar and Hu in front of the NSF NCAR C130 aircraft after the WE-CAN test flights in Sept.
 2017: where discoveries begin.

 Ozone is central to our understanding of tropospheric oxidant chemistry through its driving of radical cycles.
 In the surface air, ozone is toxic to humans and vegetation.
 Ozone is also the 3rd most important greenhouse gas in the troposphere.
 Yet our understanding of factors determining its spatial distribution and the long-term trend is still poor.
 In collaboration with colleagues at Harvard and NASA GMAO, we use the atmospheric models such as GEOS-Chem chemical transport model as a platform to test our current knowledge of key factors controlling global tropospheric ozone, focusing on the following three projects: